redis/redis-doc/commands/incrby.md

 @return

-@integer-reply: the value of _key_ after the increment
+@integer-reply: the value of the _key_ after the increment

 @examples